ibm-cloud-docs/key-protect/at-events.md

 {: #rotate-key-registrations-success}

 The following fields include extra information:
-- The `responseData.eventAckData.newKeyVersionId` field includes the unique identifier of the latest key version.
+- The `responseData.eventAckData.newKeyVersionId` field includes the unique identifier of the latest key version used to wrap the input ciphertext.
 - The `responseData.eventAckData.newKeyVersionCreationDate` field includes the date that the latest key version was created.
-- The `responseData.eventAckData.oldKeyVersionId` field includes the unique identifier of the previous key version.
+- The `responseData.eventAckData.oldKeyVersionId` field includes the unique identifier of the previous key version used to wrap the input ciphertext.
 - The `responseData.eventAckData.oldKeyVersionCreationDate` field includes the date that the previous key version was created.

 #### Restore Key